yaya0273/Image-Encryption/README.md

 The software can also be used to decrypt the image at the receiver's end and view the decrypted image.

+After encryption, the key generated can be shared with the receiver in order to decrypt the file.

 The GUI of the software is implemented using CustomTkinter (https://github.com/TomSchimansky/CustomTkinter).

 Unzip the folder and run the .exe file.